The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 Your Muscles Remain Active

-The main advantage of using an exercise ball chair over a regular office chair is that your core muscles remain active as you use it.
+The main advantage of using an exercise ball chair over a regular office chair is that your core muscles have to remain active as you use it.

-This is because you have to engage your core to stay upright rather than relying on the back of your chair.
+This is because you have to engage your core to stay upright and balanced, rather than relying on the back of your chair.

-And keeping these muscles engaged and active prevents them from weakening which keeps your back better supported.
+And keeping your core muscles engaged and active prevents them from weakening, which keeps your back better supported.

 Your leg muscles will also be working more than they would in a regular chair.

-And this can stop your hips and hamstrings from tightening up as they do while sitting in a regular chair which is another big plus for your back.
+And this can stop your hips and hamstrings from tightening up as they can while sitting in a regular chair, which is another big plus for your back.

 So great news both in and out of the chair.

-And your muscles will have to work harder to hold you upright which they definitely won't like to start with.
+As your muscles will have to work harder to hold you upright, which they definitely won't like to start with.

-But at the same time it will encourage you to sit up straight.
+But at the same time it will encourage you to sit up straight eventually.

 This is because you are constantly having to balance yourself as you sit.

-And this forces you to sit up straight which helps to keep your spine in proper alignment.
+And this makes slouching impossible, so helps to keep your spine in proper alignment.

-However don't sit up too straight as this posture can also add pressure onto your lower back.
+However, be careful not to sit up too straight, as doing so can also add pressure onto your lower back.

 Instead aim to maintain a healthy 'S' shaped curve in your spine as you sit.

-Another positive of your body having to constantly balance itself to stay upright on your exercise ball chair is that it will improve your balance in general.
+Another positive of your body having to constantly work to stay upright on your exercise ball chair is that it will improve your overall balance.

-All that practice you get every day will retrain your muscles to keep you better balanced when standing and walking too.
+As all that practice you get every day will retrain your muscles to keep you more balanced while standing and walking too.

-And a balanced body is a healthy one.
+And a well balanced body is a healthy one.

-Your posture will also naturally improve as you get used to sitting up straight and your core muscles strengthen.
+Your posture will also naturally improve as you get used to sitting up straighter and your core muscles strengthen.

-And having a good posture is brilliant for taking the pressure off your lower back and reducing the load on it.
+And having a good posture is also brilliant for taking the pressure off your lower back and reducing the load placed upon it.

-Keeping your blood flowing around your body is vital for keeping muscles, tissues and organs healthy and functioning.
+Keeping the blood flowing around your body is vital for keeping muscles, tissues, and organs healthy and functioning.

-However when you are sat down in a traditional chair this is a problem.
+However when you are sat down in a traditional chair this can be a problem.

-The good news is that sitting on an exercise ball chair won't restrict your circulation in this way and will help to keep the blood flowing as it should.
+But the good news is that sitting on an exercise ball chair won't restrict your circulation in this way.

-This is because you are constantly changing positions in it as you sit and your muscles are staying active.
+This is because as you are constantly changing positions as you sit, your muscles are staying active.

-And this will help you to keep back pain at a minimum.
+And this will help you to keep back pain to a minimum.

 You Burn More Calories